fleetdm/fleet/handbook/product/README.md

 - Take the top issue that is assigned to you in the "Prioritized" column of the drafting board.

 - Create a file inside the [Fleet product Figma project](https://www.figma.com/files/project/17318630/%F0%9F%94%9C%F0%9F%93%A6-Fleet-EE%C2%AE-(product)?fuid=1234929285759903870).
   -  Duplicate "(TEMPLATE) Starter file".
-It's inside Fleet product project.
-To make it easier to find the starter file later, pin it to the sidebar menu.
+It's pinned on the top of the "Fleet product" project.
   -  Each Figma file corresponds to an issue on GitHub.
 Rename the file to follow the naming convention: **{issue number} {issue name}** (e.g. #11766 Instructions for Autopilot enrollment).
+  -  Starter file will have 4 predefined pages: Cover, Explorations, Archive, and Ready for development
-  -  Cover page: The template file will have a Cover page with a component to reflect the status of the wireframe: Work in progress and Approved (the main source of truth is still the "Designed" column in the drafting board for Approved wireframes)
+    -  Cover page: This page has a component with issue number, issue name, and status fields.
+There are 3 statuses: Work in progress, Approved, and Released (the main source of truth is still the drafting board)
-  -  Explorations page: to explore and review wireframes
+    -  Explorations page: use to explore and review wireframes.
+    -  Archive page: use to move all screens that are not relevant for design reviews and might be useful in the future.
     -  Ready for development: Once ready for development move all relevant screens to this page.
 This way you can still keep your explorations and revisit them at some point in the future if necessary.
 -  Use dev notes (component available in our library) to highlight important information to engineers and other teammates.

 - Draft changes to the Fleet product that solve the problem specified in the issue.
 Constantly place yourself in the shoes of a user while drafting changes.
 Place these drafts in the appropriate Figma file in Fleet product project.